draft-ietf-httpbis-resumable-upload-04.txt draft-ietf-httpbis-resumable-upload-latest.txt

 metadata or MAY ignore it.
 The "Content-Type" header field metadata or MAY ignore it.
 The "Content-Type" header field

-(Section 8.3 of [HTTP]) can be used to indicate the MIME type of the (Section 8.3 of [HTTP]) can be used to indicate the media type of the
+(Section 8.3 of [HTTP]) can be used to indicate the media type of the (Section 8.3 of [HTTP]) can be used to indicate the media type of the

 4.1.
 Feature Detection 4.1.
 Feature Detection